RyanOD/python-games/bulls-and-cows/readme.md

 # Bulls and Cows Game
-This is a simple code-breaking game wherein a player attempts to guess a secret code comprised of integer values (zero repeating).
+A Bulls and Cows game built with Python.
+Bulls and Cows is a simple code-breaking game wherein a player attempts to guess a secret code comprised of integer values (zero repeating).
 It is similar to MasterMind though predates it.

 ## Key Concepts
-This following concepts are exposed in this Bulls and Cows game design.
+The following Python programming concepts are exposed in this Bulls and Cows game design.
 - Random Module
 - Game Loop
 - Functions